About Arunachal Pradesh

 With an area of 83,743 km² (32,333 sq mi) the state is about the size of Austria, or slightly larger than the US state of South Carolina.

-are Hindi, Deori, Assamese, and English, as well as many local native languages are spoken.
+are Hindi, Deori, Assamese, English, and many local native languages.

 The existing state owned airports in Arunachal Pradesh are small and not in operation.
 The state is connected to India by two highways.
 It got its first railway line in late 2013 and is now connected to the rest of the world via Dekargaon railway station in Assam.